Battle of Brice's Cross Roads: Battle

 At 9:45 a.m., on June 10, a brigade of Benjamin H. Grierson's Cavalry Division reached Brice's Cross Roads.
 The battle started at 10:30 a.m. when the Confederates performed a stalling operation with a brigade of their own.
 Forrest ordered the rest of his cavalry to converge around the cross roads.
 The remainder of the Federal cavalry arrived in support, but a strong Confederate assault soon pushed them back at 11:30 a.m., when the balance of Forrest's Cavalry Corps arrived on the scene.
 Grierson called for infantry support and Sturgis obliged.
 The line held until 1:30 p.m. when the first regiments of U.S. infantry arrived.

 The Federal line, initially bolstered by the infantry, briefly seized the momentum and attacked the Confederate left flank, but Forrest launched an attack from his extreme right and left wings, before the rest of the Federal infantry could take the field.
 In this phase of the battle, Forrest commanded his field artillery to unlimber, unprotected, only yards from the Federal line, and to shred their troops with canister.
 The massive damage caused Sturgis to reorder his line in a tighter semicircle around Brice's Cross Roads, facing east.

 At 3:30, Forrest's 2nd Tennessee Cavalry assaulted the bridge across the Tishomingo.
 Although the attack failed, it caused severe confusion among the U.S. troops, and Sturgis ordered a general retreat.
 With the Tennesseans still pressing, the retreat bottlenecked at the Tishomingo bridge and a panicked rout developed instead.
-Sturgis' forces fled wildly, pursued on their return to Memphis across six counties before the exhausted Confederate attackers retired.
+During the retreat, Black Union troops inflicted heavy losses on Forrest's troops, a turn of events seen as revenge for the Fort Pillow massacre of Black Union troops by Confederates under Forrest, which allowed Sturgis to escape and plan further raids.
+Sturgis's forces fled wildly, pursued across six counties on their return to Memphis before the exhausted Confederate attackers retired.